theHamdiz/it/README.md

 `it.SetLogLevel(it.LevelInfo)`

-#### Available levels:
+#### Available levels

  • it.LevelTrace
  • it.LevelDebug
  • it.LevelInfo
  • it.LevelWarn
  • it.LevelError
  • it.LevelFatal
  • it.LevelAudit

 #### Environment Variables